 When there's lots of work to be done sometimes it’s easy to be overwhelmed and not know where to begin.
 We’ve all been frozen in front of a project without a clue what to do.

 That’s why you should start with quantitative data.
 It’s much easier to compare numbers than it is to delve into long-form responses.
 Leave the qualitative data - the long answers and written feedback - for last.

 Let’s say you ran a survey measuring customer experience at your shoe store.
 One of the questions asks whether customers plan on returning to your store.
 Respondents are then asked to choose from “yes”, “no”, or “not sure”, with an option to explain their answers.

 Now imagine one of your customers, let’s call her Karen, has selected “no”.
-Alongside this answer she has written a three-page essay on the service in your store, with references and footnotes, and a tone of what can only be described as ‘seething rage’.
+Alongside this answer, she has written a three-page essay on the service in your store, with references and footnotes, in a tone of what can only be described as ‘seething rage’.